 Where the directors of the Company (together ‘the Board’) have considered a disclosure to be immaterial, we have stated this in the document.
 In addition, we may also omit one or more of the required disclosures where we believe that the information is regarded as proprietary or confidential.
 In the view of the Board, proprietary information is that which, if it were shared, would undermine the Company’s competitive position.
 Information is considered to be confidential where there are obligations binding the Company to confidentiality with its customers, suppliers and counter parties.

 The Company has made no omissions on the grounds that it is immaterial, proprietary or confidential.

 Risk management policies

 The Company is authorised and regulated by the FCA and has permission to provide arranging and investment advisory services on behalf of professional clients and eligible counterparties.

-The Board determines the Company's business strategy and risk appetite along with designing and implementing a risk management framework that recognises the risks that the business faces, both presently and in the future.
+The Board determines the Company's business strategy and risk appetite along with designing and implementing a risk management framework that recognises the risks that the business faces, both currently and in the future.
 They also determine how those risks may be mitigated and assess on an on-going basis the arrangements to manage those risks

 The Board considers the current projections for profitability and regulatory capital management, business planning and risk management on a regular basis.
 This includes managing the Company's risks though a framework of policy and procedures having regard to relevant laws, standards, principles and rules (including FCA Principles for Business and the FCA rules) with the aim of operating a defined and transparent risk management framework.
 These policies and procedures are updated as required.
 The Company has an operational infrastructure appropriate to its size.